 This type of group has been recommended in training previously but is not universally implemented.
 If available this should be a group of senior clinicians (medical and non-medical) who get together to discuss trainees' progress.
-The purpose is not only to make an assessment of an individual trainee but also to determine and plan on-going training.
+The purpose is not only to make an assessment of a trainee but to determine and plan on-going training.
 It is recommended again as an optimal way of providing information about trainees' progress.